cypress-io/cypress/packages/electron/README.md

     - [ ] [`/.circleci/config.yml`](../../.circleci/config.yml)
         - Update the Docker `image`s to the new matching `browsers` image.
         - Update the `xcode` version to one with the same major Node.js version bundled.
 There is usually not an exact match, this is ok as long as the major version number as the same.
     - [ ] Do a global search for the old Node.js version to identify any new areas that may need updating/unification, and update those locations (and this document!)

+- [ ] For **binary publishing**, make sure the `electron` version that we updated in [`/package.json`](../../package.json) matches the `electron` version inside the [publish binary project](https://github.com/cypress-io/cypress-publish-binary/blob/main/package.json).
+This is to make sure add-on tests inside the publish-binary repository work locally, but are not required to install the correct version of `electron` in CI when publishing the binary.
+Ensure the electron target in this project's .circleci configuration is updated as well.
+Set the target branch on that project as a `branch` property on the request body in [../../scripts/binary/trigger-publish-binary-pipeline.js](../../scripts/binary/trigger-publish-binary-pipeline.js) script, so that you can test in CI.
+Remove this before merging, and ensure that branch is merged as well.

 - [ ] **Manually smoke test `cypress open`.** Upgrading Electron can break the `desktop-gui` in unexpected ways.
 Since testing in this area is weak, double-check that things like launching `cypress open`, signing into Cypress Cloud, and launching Electron tests still work.
 - [ ] **Fix failing tests.** Usually, these are due to breaking changes in either Node.js or Electron.
 Check the changelogs of both to find relevant changes.
-- [ ] For **binary publishing**, make sure the `electron` version that we updated in [`/package.json`](../../package.json) matches the `electron` version inside the [publish binary project](https://github.com/cypress-io/cypress-publish-binary/blob/main/package.json).
-This is to make sure add-on tests inside the publish-binary repository work locally, but are not required to install the correct version of `electron` in CI when publishing the binary.
-Ensure the electron target in this project's .circleci configuration is updated as well.

 - [ ] If needed, update the **[V8 Snapshot Cache](https://github.com/cypress-io/cypress/actions/workflows/update_v8_snapshot_cache.yml)** by running the GitHub workflow.
 Make sure to use the branch that contains the electron updates to populate the `'workflow from'` and `'branch to update'` arguments.
 Select `'Generate from scratch'` and `'commit directly to branch'`.
 This will usually take 6-8 hours to complete and is best to not be actively developing on the branch when this workflow runs.